-5.11 Case Selection Compulsory reading: Levy, Jack S. (2008): Case Studies: Types, Designs, and Logics of Inference.
-In: Conflict Management and Peace Science 25, 1-18.
-Students' presentations: • Presentation 5, N.N.: Mahoney, James/Gary Goertz (2004): The Possibility Principle: Choosing Negative Cases in Comparative Research.
+15.11.16 Case Selection Communication Compulsory reading: Levy, Jack S. (2008): Case Studies: Types, Designs, and Logics of Inference.
+In: Conflict Manage- ment and Peace Science 25.
+1-18.
+Students' presentations: Presentation 5, N.N.: Mahoney, James/Gary Goertz (2004): The Possibility Principle: Choosing Negative Cases in Comparative Research.
 In: American Political Science Review 98(4).
 653-69.
 Presentation 6, N.N.: Rueschemeyer, Dietrich (2003): Can One or a Few Cases Yield Theoretical Gains?
 In: James Mahoney/Dietrich Rueschemeyer (eds.): Comparative Historical Analysis in the Social Sciences.
 Cambridge: Cambridge University Press.
 305-36.
-I recommend the following as additional readings: • Ebbinghaus, Bernhard (2005): When Less is More.
+I recommend the following as additional readings: Ebbinghaus, Bernhard (2005): When Less is More.
 Selection Problems in Large-N and Small-N Cross-National Comparisons.
 In: International Sociology 20(2).
-133-52.
-Eckstein, Harry [1975] (1992): Case Study and Theory in Political Science.
+133-52. • Eckstein, Harry [1975] (1992): Case Study and Theory in Political Science.
 In: ibid.: Regarding Politics.
 Essays on Political Theory, Stability, and Change.
-Berkeley/Los Angeles: University of California Press.
+Berkeley/Los Angeles: University of Califor- nia Press.
 79-138.
-12.11 Comparative Method Compulsory reading: Lieberson, Stanley (1991): Small N's and Big Conclusions: An Examination of the Reasoning in Comparative Studies Based on a Small Number of Cases.
+22.11.16 Comparative Method Commulative Compulsory reading: Lieberson, Stanley (1991): Small N's and Big Conclusions: An Examination of the Reasoning in Com- parative Studies Based on a Small Number of Cases.
 In: Social Forces 70(2).
-307-20. • Savolainen, Jukka (1994): The Rationality of Drawing Big Conclusions Based on Small Samples: In Defense of Mill's Methods.
+307-20.
+Savolainen, Jukka (1994): The Rationality of Drawing Big Conclusions Based on Small Samples: In Defense of Mill's Methods.
 In: Social Forces 72(4).
 1217-24.
 Students' presentations: • Presentation 7, N.N.: Geddes, Barbara (1990): How the Cases You Choose Affect the Answers You Get: Selection Bias in Comparative Politics.
 In: Comparative Analysis 2(1).
 131-50. • Presentation 8, N.N.: Trampusch, Christine (2010): Employers, the State, and the Politics of Institutional Change.
 Vocational Education and Training in Austria, Germany and Switzerland.
-In: European Journal of Political Research 49(4).
+In: Europe - an Journal of Political Research 49(4).
 545-73.
-19.11 Parallel Demonstration of Theory & Contrast of Contexts Compulsory reading: Skocpol, Theda/Margaret Somers (1980): The Uses of Comparative History in Macrosocial Inquiry.
+29.11.16 Parallel Demonstration of Theory & Contrast of Contexts Compulsory reading: Skocpol, Theda/Margaret Somers (1980): The Uses of Comparative History in Macrosocial Inquiry.
 In: Comparative Studies in Society and History 22(2).
 174-97.
-Students' presentations: • Presentation 9, N.N.: Bendix, Reinhard (1978): Kings or People: Power and the Mandate to Rule.
-Berkeley: University of California Press. • Presentation 10, N.N.: Paige, Jeffery M. (1975): Agrarian Revolution: Social Movements and Export Agriculture in the Underdeveloped World.
-New York/London: The Free Press.
-Please note: Both books are available through the university library system (USB or "Forschungsinstitut", respectively).
-The students are asked to summarize briefly how the relevant methods are applied.
+Chindantal massartations.
+Students' presentations: Presentation 9, N.N.: Trampusch, Christine (2010): Co-evolution of Skills and Welfare in Coordi- nated Market Economies?
+A Comparative Historical Analysis of Denmark, the Netherlands, and Switzerland.
+In: European Journal of Industrial Relations 16(3).
+197-220. • Presentation 10, N.N.: Trampusch, Christine/Dennis Spies (2014): Agricultural Interests and the Origins of Capitalism: A Parallel Comparative History of Germany, Denmark, New Zealand, and the United States.
+In: New Political Economy 19(6).
+918-942.
+5 15